abhishek9sharma/apibot/README.md

 5. You should see the converted documents in the folder [FACTS](https://github.com/abhishek9sharma/apibot/tree/master/Data/FACTS).
 This corpus can be plugged in to [Sirius](http://sirius.clarity-lab.org/sirius/).

 ####Misc:
-*   In case you delete the folder in  [Data](https://github.com/abhishek9sharma/apibot/tree/master/Data) you may run the .\setups.sh file present in the same folder.
+*   In case you delete the folder in  [Data](https://github.com/abhishek9sharma/apibot/tree/master/Data) you may run the .\setup.sh file present in the same folder.